Curl-Flow: Boundary-Respecting Pointwise Incompressible Velocity Interpolation for Grid-Based Fluids: Related Work

-A range of procedural techniques have used pointwise divergence-free velocity fields.
-Stam and Fiume \shortcite{Stam1993Turbulent} were the first to explore this question for gaseous phenomena, with a method that treats incompressibility by restricting cross-spectral density functions in the Fourier domain.
-The Curl-Noise method \cite{Bridson2007} uses a continuous vector potential in the procedural design of animated divergence-free vector fields, while the Divergence-Free Noise scheme of \citet{DeWolf2006} instead uses the cross-product of two gradient fields.
+Various procedural techniques have used pointwise divergence-free velocity fields.
+Stam and Fiume \shortcite{Stam1993Turbulent} first explored this idea for gaseous phenomena, treating incompressibility by restricting cross-spectral density functions in the Fourier domain.
+Curl-Noise \cite{Bridson2007} uses a continuous vector potential to design animated divergence-free vector fields and the related scheme of \citet{DeWolf2006} uses the cross-product of two gradient fields.
 Divergence-free sub-grid turbulence models subsequently built on these ideas \cite{Kim2008,Schechter2008}.
-Incidentally, \citet{Schechter2008} also used (but did not present or describe) a divergence-free hybrid constant-linear velocity interpolant (see their supplemental videos at time 2:18-2:27, left), which we show can be derived from bilinear stream function interpolation.
-This is the only prior instance of divergence-free grid-based interpolation in computer animation of which we are aware.
+Incidentally, \citet{Schechter2008} also used (but did not describe) a divergence-free hybrid constant-linear velocity interpolant (see their supplemental video at time 2:18-2:27, left), which we show can be derived from bilinear stream function interpolation.
+This is the \emph{only} prior instance of divergence-free grid-based interpolation in computer animation we know of.
 Pointwise divergence-free vector fields have also been used in geometry processing for volume-preserving modeling \cite{VonFunck2006} and shape interpolation \cite{Eisenberger2018}.